MECTsrl/imx_mect/README.md

 1. Clone this repository in the build directory created in the previous step (copy-paste the appropriate *clone URL* from the GitHub site):

+        git clone <clone URL> ~/imx_mect

+1. Install the toolchain and LTIB, and build the target image packages (RPMs):

         cd ~/imx_mect
-        git clone <clone URL>

-1. Install the toolchain and LTIB, and create the target image files:

-        cd ~/imx_mect
         make clean all

-1. Create the target images for TPAC 1007 in *~/imx_mect/images-all/tpac_1007*:
+1. Create the images to flash the TPAC 1007 in *~/imx_mect/images-all/TPAC1007_480x272_r<version>* (<version> is assigned to variable BUILD_RELEASE in the top-level Makefile):

         cd ~/imx_mect
-        make tpac_1007
+        make TPAC1007_480x272

+   This creates the diretories:
+   - **boot** -- holds some of the files for the Mfgtool used to flash the target device;
+   - **localfs** -- the contents of the local file system;
+   - **rootfs** -- the contents of the root file system;
+   - **TPAC1007_480x272_r6_6rc0** -- holds all the files necessary for a profile of the Mfgtool that can be used to flash the target device. and the archives:
+   - **TPAC1007_480x272_r6_6rc0.zip** -- archive with all files necessary to create a profile for flashing the target device;
+   - **rootfs_rsync-L.tar.bz2** -- archive with files necessary for target HMI application development on Windows.

 ## Main steps of the automatic build